massive-oss/minject/README.md

 ### Defining dependencies

-MassiveInject supports three types of dependency definitions:
+minject supports three types of dependency definitions:
 * *value bindings*, which simply map an injection request to be satisfied by injecting the given object
 * *class bindings*, which map an injection request to be satisfied by injecting a new instance of the given class
 * *singleton bindings*, which map all injection requests for the given class by injecting the same shared instance, which itself gets created on first request